 globalEDGE Business Review

 Executive Briefing: In his 2005 bestseller, The World Is Flat, Thomas L. Friedman argues that countries compete on an increasingly level playing field.
-But, does that argument hold over time when tested empirically?
-In some economic sectors the answer is "maybe," while in most sectors the answer is a simple "no." So, what does this mean for global business strategy?
+But does that argument hold over time when tested empirically?
+In some economic sectors, the answer is “maybe,”; however, in most sectors, the answer is a simple “no.” So, what does this mean for global business strategy?
 Opens in PDF format.

 Executive Briefing: Despite the importance of supply chains to firms, we know little about the intangible aspects of why some global supply chains excel while others struggle.
 The fit among strategy and knowledge elements is a key determinant of global supply chain performance.
 But, which knowledge elements should be stressed by which firms?
 Opens in PDF format.

 Executive Briefing: The microfinance industry began through individuals and non-profit organizations that wanted to help the poor obtain loans for microenterprises.
 Today microfinance is a growing industry returning profits to investors and offering basic financial services to the poor.
 Since its inception, microfinance has expanded and matured in its global reach, legal structures, and product diversity.
 The industry's sustainability illustrates that programs designed to promote social equity can evolve into viable business models.
 Opens in PDF.

 Executive Briefing: The island tourism market is a major growth segment worldwide in international tourism.
 Penghu, Taiwan, and Phuket, Thailand, have become popular destinations for Taiwanese tourists.
 This paper will explore the difference between Taiwanese tourists who choose between Penghu and Phuket as their travel destinations.
 Opens in PDF.